lexiconhq/lexicon/documentation/versioned_docs/version-2.0.0-beta/optimal.md

 title: 'Optimal Experience'
 ---

-If you're planning to make use of the Lexicon Mobile App, there are a few settings you should tweak on your Discourse instance to provide the best in-app experience to your users.
+If you're planning to make use of the Lexicon Mobile App, there are a few adjustments you should make to your Discourse instance to provide the best in-app experience to your users.

+## Install the Lexicon Discourse Plugin

+The Lexicon Discourse plugin enhances the native mobile experience for your users in two key ways:

+- Adds support for push notifications
+- Adds support for email deep linking.

+You can read more about the plugin and how to set it up [here](./discourse-plugin.md).

 ## Enable Topic Excerpts